stungeye/Programming-1-Notes/docs/08-user-defined-types/01-enumerations.md

 # Enumerations
 {: .no_toc }

 The most basic user-defined type is an *enumeration*.
-Enumerations allow use to create variables whose values are restricted to a set of options called *enumerators*.
+Enumerations allow us to create variables whose values are restricted to a set of options called *enumerators*.

 ## Table of Contents
 {: .no_toc }